cleskowsky/cleskowsky.github.io/working_with_codex.md

   realistically gets you.
 With h/w costs where they are now, a subscription to codex or claude for $20 - $100 a month is probably the way to go.
 (General purpose frontier models are still much better than local ones.)

+# Bun ports Zig to Rust

+This is the largest rewrite of a complex piece of software I've ever come across.
+Some stats:

+- Goal is to draw down a backlog of security bugs (eg use-after-free)
+- 11 days from end to end
+- Large test suite with millions of assertions
+- Simple prompts to start loops
+- Adversarial review technique explained in the best way I have seen
+  - Independent reviewer and author
+  - Split context windows
+- $160k worth of tokens spent in 11 days